DataStax-Academy/ds201-lab12/step1.md

 </table>

-Keep track of which node you  down and also the node number that is still up.
+Keep track of which node you shut down and also which nodes are still up.

 </details>
 <br>